shiba517/ed_so-MSP3/README.md

 Content:
 * Simple appearance
 * Engaging writing
-Future features:
-* To be able to leave comments/reviews of the recipes

 ### Structure
 A non-linear structure/navigation will be used as there will be a few links.
 The host of recipes will be the main reason as it will not nice for the viewer to see every recipe; with all its details, in a nonlinear structure.